-EXECUTIVE DIRECTORS Name of director Position in company's organisation Profile ANTONIO HERNÁNDEZ CALLEJAS Executive Chairman Antonio Hernández Callejas was born in Tudela (Navarre).
+EXECUTIVE DIRECTORS Name of director Position in company's Profile organisation ANTONIO HERNÁNDEZ CALLEJAS Executive Chairman Antonio Hernández Callejas was born in Tudela (Navarre).
 He has a degree in Economics from the University of Seville and a diploma in Law.
 He began his career in 1979 in Arrocerías Herba, a rice producer founded by the Hernández family.
 In 2002 he was appointed Director, Vice-Chairman and member of the Executive Committee of Ebro Foods, S.A. and since then he has been a key figure in Ebro's transformation and international expansion.
 In 2004 he was appointed CEO of the Company and in 2005 he became Executive Chairman of the Ebro Group.
-Under his leadership, the Ebro Group has become number one in the rice sector and second world producer of pasta, operating in more than 70 countries in Europe, America, Africa and Asia, with a portfolio of over 70 borands.
+Under his leadership, the Ebro Group has become number one in the rice sector and second world producer of pasta, operating in more than 70 countries in Europe, America, Africa and Asia, with a portfolio of over 70 brands.
 Over the course of his professional career, he has received numerous prizes and awards, such as the Tiepolo Award for Italian and Spanish business success, Business Sponsorship Award from the University of Seville, "Dinero" Business Awards for the best business management, Officer of the National Order of Merit of the Republic of France, Prize awarded by the Social Council of the University of Seville and the Seville Business Confederation (CES) for his Outstanding Business Career, the Gold Medal of the city of Seville, the Joly Group Farming Innovation Award and the Manuel Clavero Award.
-He speaks HERCALIANZ INVESTING GROUP, S.L.
+He speaks English, French and Italian.
+HERCALIANZ INVESTING GROUP, S.L.
 Executive and director in several Group companies Félix Hernández Callejas (representative of the director Hercalianz Investing Group, S.L.) was born in Tudela (Navarre).
-He has a Law degree and extensive experience in the rice and food industry in general.
-He has held several executive positions and directorships in different rice companies and is currently an executive of a subsidiary in the Ebro Group and director of several group companies.
-See the note in section C 1.10 of this report listing the Ebro Group companies in which Félix Hernández Callejas is a director.
+He has a Law degree and extern experience in the rice and food industry in general.
+He has held several executive positions and directorships in different rice companies and is